yaminireddy23739/expense-tracker-web-app/README.md

-# Expense Tracker web app
+# Expense Tracker Web App
+This is Day 6 of my 15 Days Web Development Challenge, where I’m building projects from beginner to advanced level.

 A simple and clean Expense Tracker built using HTML, CSS, and JavaScript as part of my 15-day Web Development Challenge.